Feature: #109163 - Implement public system resources publishing

 Impact

-There is no apparent impact for any TYPO3 installation, as changes made are mostly internal
+There is no apparent impact for any TYPO3 installation, as the changes are mostly internal

-and public API and behaviour is kept as before.
-Also for deployments there is nothing to
+and the public API and behavior are the same as before.
+For deployments, nothing needs to

-be changed, as asset publishing is still performed on composer install, but also
+be changed, as asset publishing is still performed at composer install, and also

-on extension: command, which both are obviously already part of any deployment workflow.
+by the extension: command, both of which are already part of any deployment workflow.

-Users however now have more control when and how exactly publishing is performed, by setting
+Users, however, now have more control over when and how publishing is performed, by setting

 $GLOBALS